 The Engineer may adjust this drying period depending on field conditions.
 The completed CIR layer shall be retested until the moisture content is at or below the limits stated above one of the requirements listed above has been met.

-Use a blend of emulsified quick-set polymer-modified CSS-1H or CQS-1H asphalt and latex-based polymer.
+Replace the Article: Page 50 Use a blend of emulsified quick-set polymer-modified CSS-1H or CQS-1H asphalt and latex-based polymer.

 2320.02, B, Aggregate.